 At Simplicity Cremations, we offer a range of affordable, dignified funerals:

 Unattended Funeral from £995

-This is a simple funeral, conducted without any mourners' present.
+This is a simple and respectful funeral, conducted without any mourners' present.

 Intimate Funeral from £1,395